nipsysdev/site/.ai/README.md

 ## Overview

 This is a personal website project built with Next.js that features an interactive terminal interface as its main user experience.
+The site is designed to be deployed on decentralized storage networks and is currently hosted on IPFS (InterPlanetary File System).

 ## Core Features